 Saba works for Accenture as a consultant in the area of digitization and analytics.
 In his role, he implements leading edge solutions helping clients to increase the value of their information assets.
-Prior to his current role, Saba has held leadership positions in many organizations such as IBM and Oracle.
-Saba and his family immigrated to the USA from India after living in and experiencing several places.
+Prior to this, Saba held leadership positions in many organizations such as IBM and Oracle.
+Saba and his family immigrated to the USA from India.
 They have been living in Lawrenceville since 2002 and proud to call it their permanent home.
 They have lovingly watched their only child grow and get a quality education from Lawrence schools.
 Saba is an avid runner and a casual golfer.

 Ex-Officio Board Members

-Richard Krawzcun is the Township Manager.
+Kevin Nerwinski is the Township Manager.
 He is the chief executive and chief administrative officer of the Lawrence Township government.
-His responsibilities include the appointment and removal of Township personnel (except appointments made by Township Council pursuant to State law), the supervision of all departments of the Township government, the negotiation of contracts, the preparation of the budget, the management of municipal property and the coordination of departmental activities.
+His responsibilities include oversight of Township personnel, supervision of all departments of the Township government, negotiation of contracts, preparation of the budget, management of municipal property and coordination of departmental activities.

 Stephen is the Head Master of The Lawrenceville School.
 He assumed that position on July 1, 2015.
 Prior to arriving at The Lawrenceville School, he had extensive private school leadership experience.
 Most recently he was the Head Master of University School in Shaker Heights and Hunting Valley, Ohio.

-Andrew Zuckerman is the Director of Instructional Services for the Lawrence Township Public Schools.
-He is responsible for enhancing and improving curriculum and instruction, providing quality professional development and training for teachers and striving to put Lawrence Township Public Schools on the map as the number one public school in the nation.
-Andrew and his wife live in Pennsylvania with their three children.
+Mary Pancoast is the Acting Director of Instructional Services for the Lawrence Township Public Schools.
+She is responsible for enhancing and improving curriculum and instruction, providing quality professional development and training for teachers and striving to put Lawrence Township Public Schools on the map as the number one public school in the nation.
+Mary lives with her husband and stepdaughter in Burlington County.